 Alan English is a Shepparton resident who taught agriculture — along with many other subjects — at North Technical School.
-Today he shares his experiences on teaching and speaks to today’s agriculture teacher Leigh Kildey from Goulburn Ovens Institute of TAFE.By Alan English
+Today he shares his experiences on teaching and speaks to today’s agriculture teacher Leigh Kildey from Goulburn Ovens Institute of TAFE.ALAN ENGLISH December 6, 2012 10:18am

 The subject of agriculture started at North Technical Junior School about five years before I arrived in 1965.
 Students came off farms from as far as Numurkah, Dookie and Tatura.